SYNAESTHESIA BY KITCHEN THEORY

-Our new exciting series of educational and multi-sensory dining events Synaesthesia by Kitchen Theory consists of an experimental seven course modernist meal cooked by Michelin restaurant experienced chefs.
-This also incorporates sensory audio-visual aids and the collaboration of knowledge from academic experts.
-Catering for only 14 guests these events guarantee to deliver a fun insight into the world of synaesthesia – the neurological phenomenon which cross connects the senses and is thought to affect three per cent of the population.
-Expect to be stimulated, informed, amused and delighted.
+n 2015 we hosted our exciting series of educational and multi-sensory dining pop-up events Synaesthesia by Kitchen Theory.
+The sensory dinners consisted of an experimental seven course modernist meal which incorporated sensory audio-visual aids, intricately designed dishes and the collaboration of knowledge from academic experts in the field of sensory perception and synaesthesia.
+Catering for only 14 guests an evening, these intimate events delivered a fun insight into the world of synaesthesia – the neurological phenomenon which cross connects the senses and is thought to affect three per cent of the population.
+Guests were taken through a journey of stimulation, information, amusement and delight.

-For this event series Kitchen Theory has worked with Professor Charles Spence and his team at the Cross Modal department of Oxford University, Sean Day, President of American Synesthesia Association, and Richard E. Cytowic, MD MFA, Neurologist and author of ‘Wednesday is Indigo Blue’ to understand this phenomenon and deliver an informative and interactive dining event of sensory discovery.
+For this event series, Kitchen Theory collaborated with Professor Charles Spence and his team at the Cross-modal department of Oxford University, Sean Day, President of American Synesthesia Association, and Richard E. Cytowic, MD MFA, Neurologist and author of ‘Wednesday is Indigo Blue’, to understand this phenomenon and deliver an informative and interactive dining event of sensory discovery.